-“Consumers should not have to pay higher prices because companies violate antitrust laws,” US Attorney General Merrick Garland said in a statement.
-“Unchallenged, Apple will only continue to entrench its smartphone monopoly.”
+U.S. Attorney General Merrick Garland said in a statement: "Consumers should not have to pay higher prices because companies violate antitrust laws.
+If left unchallenged, Apple will only continue to consolidate its smartphone monopoly."

-Apple logo at its store in New York
+The Apple logo at the company's store in New York.

-According to Reuters, the US Department of Justice alleges that Apple uses its market power to extract more money from consumers, developers, content creators, artists, publishers, small businesses and entrepreneurs.
+According to Reuters, the U.S. Department of Justice alleges that Apple uses its market power to make extra money from consumers, developers, content creators, artists, publishers, small businesses, and entrepreneurs.

-The civil lawsuit accuses Apple of engaging in illegal smartphone monopolies, maintained by imposing contractual restrictions and denying developers crucial access.
+The civil lawsuit alleges Apple engaged in illegal monopolistic practices regarding smartphones, maintained by imposing contractual restrictions and preventing developers from accessing essential resources.

-Apple has faced antitrust investigations and rulings in Europe, Japan and South Korea, as well as lawsuits from the company's rivals like Epic Games.
+Apple has faced antitrust investigations and rulings in Europe, Japan, and South Korea, as well as lawsuits from competitors such as Epic Games.

-With this lawsuit, Apple joins a list of major tech companies being sued by US regulators, including Alphabet's Google, Meta and Amazon.
-The lawsuits took place during the administrations of both former President Donald Trump and President Joe Biden.
+With this lawsuit, Apple has joined the list of major tech companies being sued by US regulators, including Alphabet's Google, Meta, and Amazon.
+These lawsuits have taken place during the administrations of both former President Donald Trump and President Joe Biden.

-In a statement the same day, Apple said the US Justice Department's lawsuit was "factually and legally wrong" and that the company would vigorously appeal.
-The company said the lawsuit threatened its corporate image and the principles that have helped differentiate Apple products in a fiercely competitive market.
+In a statement released the same day, Apple asserted that the U.S. Department of Justice's lawsuit was "false in both fact and law" and that the company would strongly appeal.
+The company argued that the lawsuit threatened its image and the principles that have made Apple products unique in a fiercely competitive market.

-“If successful, it would hinder our ability to create the kind of technology people expect from Apple, where hardware, software and services come together,” the company said.
+"If successful, it would hinder our ability to create the kind of technology people expect from Apple, where hardware, software, and services come together," the company stated.

 Source link